felipeleusin/felipeleusin.com/about/index.markdown

 I'm a soccer (Fluminense) fan and as of a few years ago a big american football fan (San Diego Chargers).
 I play in an amateur team of beach american football (Ipanema Tatuís).

 I also like to travel and enjoy whatever my city as to offer, albeit being  a night person.

+## Why english

+I'm a primarily Portuguese speaking person.
+Yet one of the reasons for creating this blog was to write about technology and as sad as I get, when discussing technology I actually think in english.
+I may end up writing something in portuguese from time to time, but will probably be the exception, not the norm.